 How to Find Materials

-Publications such as rare books, journals, and books can be found by searching the library's general catalog.
+Publications such as rare books, journals, and books can be found by searching the library's catalog.

 To search SCUA's holdings, you can limit the Search Scope to Special Collections.
 While some manuscript and archival collections are in the general library catalog, it is best to search for those using CARDinal.
-Some of our A/V material can also be found in the library catalog by limiting Material Type to Audio Visual.
+Some of our audiovisual materiasl can also be found in the library catalog by limiting Material Type to Audio Visual.

-CARDinal is a keyword searchable database of all archival material available at the Special Collections& University Archives.
+CARDinal is a keyword searchable database of all archival material available in SCUA.
 CARDinal allows for multiple methods of searching and browsing, and makes it easier to see the connections between related collections.
 All finding aids previously found on the SCUA website can now be searched here, and all new collections will be added to CARDinal directly.
-For helpful searching tips, please see the guide below.
+For helpful searching tips, please check out our tutorials on YouTube.

 Special Collections and University Archives collects a variety of three-dimensional items.
 Currently, there are about 3,500 items in the artifact collection dating from 1849 to the present.
 Examples of these objects include the death mask of Margaret Stanton (preceptress and wife of Edgar Stanton, class of 1872), a letter sweater, freshman beanies, the National Medal of Technology given to John Vincent Atanasoff, and numerous buttons and pins from various campus organizations and events.
 Work continues on rehousing, identifying, and describing each artifact in the collection.
 Information and digital images for each artifact are being entered into a database, which will allow better access to the objects.
 The most complete current list is the large catalog listing below, but we are continually adding to CARDinal, where artifacts are listed by type.